adadaptedinc/android-sdk/README.md

 SDK version is maintained in the com.adadapted.android.sdk.config.Config class.
 Each new rounds of updates should increment the appropriate values based on the significance of the update

-Typically the value is updates from right to left based on this loose criteria:
+The value is updated from right to left based on this loose criteria:
 * Bug fixes and minor tweaks
 * Small feature additions or refactor
 * Major feature additions or refactor